timescale/docs.timescale.com-content/backup.md

  TimescaleDB stores in the database catalog about the relation between these tables.

->vvv You can, however, explicitly *exclude* tables from this whole database backup (`-T`), as well as continue to selectively backup plain tables (i.e., non-hypertable) as well.
+>You can, however, explicitly *exclude* tables from this whole database backup (`-T`), as well as continue to selectively backup plain tables (i.e., non-hypertable) as well.